chrischma/stingy_disc.py/README.md

 * import your search list from discogs
 * find lowest total price for every item in your search list

+## Beta-Features
+* find the best seller for the items of your personal wantlist: find out, where you get the biggest number of items from your wantlist within your budget

 ## Setup
 1. make sure the following modules are installed: <code>requests</code>, <code>BeautifulSoup</code>, <code>Colorama</code> and <code>simple_term_menu </code>.